Coffee-fueled-deadlines/OSRSBytes/README.md

 =======
 ## Introduction
 >
-> OSRSBytes is an all-in-one Python library for Old School Runescape (OSRS) that features Item Information Lookup, Hiscores, and Market information from RSBuddy.
+> OSRSBytes is an all-in-one Python library for Old School Runescape (OSRS) that features Item Information Lookup, Hiscores, and Market information from RuneLite/Wiki.

 ### Installation:
 > ```cmd